Custom certificate authority (CA) in Azure Kubernetes Service (AKS) (preview)

 --enable-custom-ca-trust

-If there are currently no other node pools with the feature enabled, cluster will have to reconcile its settings for the changes to take effect.
-Before that happens, daemon set and pods, which install CAs won't appear on the cluster.
-This operation will happen automatically as a part of AKS's reconcile loop.
-You can trigger reconcile operation by running the following command:
+If no other node pools with the feature enabled exist, the cluster has to reconcile its settings for the changes to take effect.
+This operation happens automatically as a part of AKS's reconcile loop.
+Before the operation, the daemon set and pods don't appear on the cluster.
+You can trigger an immediate reconcile operation using the az aks update command.
+The daemon set and pods appear after the update completes.

 Troubleshooting